top of page

 Visa Assistance & Airport Transfers

-We understand that traveling to a new country can sometimes be overwhelming, with the excitement often mixed with a bit of apprehension about navigating unfamiliar environments.
+We understand that travelling to a new country can sometimes be overwhelming, with the excitement often mixed with a bit of apprehension about navigating unfamiliar environments.
 At Indy Escapes, we aim to eliminate any this for you right from the start of your Pyramid & Nile Cruise tour.

 To ensure that your arrival in Egypt is nothing short of comforting and stress-free, our comprehensive arrival service is included at no extra cost as part of your tour package.
 From the moment you step off the plane, an Indy Escapes representative will meet you before passport control to help with visa procedures and guide you through the entry requirements.
 This personal assistance continues as they help you collect your luggage and escort you directly to your transfer vehicle, which will take you to your hotel.